IOSD/Algo/CONTRIBUTING.md

 <h1>Contributing Guidelines</h1>

 <p>Thanks for taking the time to contribute to this project.
-Before making PRs, please note the following:</p>
+Before making Pull Requests, please note the following:</p>

 <h3>A few norms you should follow</h3>
   <ul>